 - Knead the dough on a floured surface for a minute or so until smoothish.

 - Roll out the dough to about ¾ cm thick or about a ⅓ of an inch thick.
 Sprinkle extra flour over the dough, and on the rolling pin if necessary to prevent sticking.

-- While cutting the Welsh cakes into rounds heat your skillet or pan to a medium-high heat.
+- While cutting the cakes into rounds heat your skillet or pan to a medium-high heat.
 Once hot the pan can be carefully brushed with a little oil or melted vegan margarine if necessary.Or switch an electric pancake maker to the medium-high setting and the oil can be omitted.1 tablespoon oil

 - Cook the Welsh cakes until each side is golden and the cakes have risen.
 Don't cook on too high a heat as then the sides will darken too quickly and the insides won't cook properly.

 - Brush the pan with extra oil whenever required.